ashleymalkin/ashleymalkin/README.md

+# About Me! <br>
-Hi, I'm Ashley!
+Hi, I'm Ashley!<br>
 I'm a high school student interested in neuroscience, machine learning, and linguistics.
+I mostly use Python, but I'm open to learning new things. <br>

 I'm still learning how to use GitHub, so bear with me please :)
-I mostly use Python, but I'm open to learning new things.

 <!---
 ashleymalkin/ashleymalkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.